 February 26 — For Your Amusement:The Wonderland Park on Ackerman Island a newly expanded film about the first amusement park in Wichita presented by filmmaker Sara Harmon.

-March 25 — The Dizzy and Daffy Dean Barnstornung Tour: Race, Media and America’s National Pastime by Phil S. Dixon.
-Humanities Kansas speaker tells of a glorious tour against the best African-American baseball players with an introspective look at race relations.
+March 25 — CANCELLED: The Dizzy and Daffy Dean Barnstornung Tour: Race, Media and America’s National Pastime by Phil S. Dixon.

-April 22 — Wichita: Where Aviation Took Wing by publisher Sonia Greteman, of the Greteman Group.
-Learn about the early birds and barnstormers, the daring pioneers and change-agent entrepreneurs.
-And why aviation isn’t just our past, but our future.
+April 22 — CANCELLED: Wichita: Where Aviation Took Wing by publisher Sonia Greteman, of the Greteman Group.

 May 27 — Politics on the Platform: Woman Suffrage at the Chautauqua by Sarah Bell, Development Officer for the Watkins Museum of History.
 This presentation will examine how women used the Chautauqua platform to engage in political activism, particularly suffrage and temperance, and how this early movement laid the groundwork for contemporary issues of feminism and gender equality.
 Made possible through the support of Humanities Kansas and the League of Women Voters.